6 Bad Money Mindsets You Need to Break

 It doesn’t matter how much money you make if you don't know how it escapes from your wallet.
 If you don’t have a budget, come up with one — stat.
 Same goes for building an emergency fund and creating a retirement savings plan.
-When you don’t track where your money is going, it has a tendency to get away from you fast.
+When you don’t track where your money is going, it tends to get away from you fast.